Skip to Content

 Wednesday 10th of May 2023

 This is such a great idea Amy!
-I have lost many puzzle peices in my time and this is a very creative way to make something out of it so they don't go to waste.
+I have lost many puzzle pieces in my time and this is a very creative way to make something out of it so they don't go to waste.
 And makes a nice keepsake too.
 Thanks for sharing!